sturnberg/OCS-Docs/Content_Portal/How_To_Guides/communities/add-a-community.md

 ---
-uid: AddCommunity
+uid: add-community
 ---

 # Create a community

 When you create a community, you are defining a space where an external business partner can collaborate and share data.
 The community is private; no one outside of the community should be aware of its existence.

-For information about managing an existing community, see [Manage a community](xref:ManageCommunity).
+For information about managing an existing community, see [Manage a community](xref:manage-community).

 **Note:** Only a Tenant Administrator can perform this procedure.